 - You may be asked not to eat for several hours before a scan of the abdomen.

-- For a scan of the lower bowel, you may be given an enema to clear the bowel.
+- Occasionally for some scans, you may be given an enema to clear the bowel.

 You will be told what you need to do before any particular scan.